Children Law Solicitors | Social Services Advice | Howells Solicitors

 • Advising on grandparent rights.

-• Give advice when a Local Authority seeks an Emergency Protection Order.
+• Give advice when social services seeks an Emergency Protection Order.

 • Give advice with cases surrounding non-accidental injuries.

-• Give advice and represent you with other aspects of social care involvement with children, including pre-proceedings (PLO) meetings, case conferences and child assessment orders.
+• Give advice and represent you with other aspects of social care involvement with children, including pre-proceedings (PLO) meetings, child protection conferences and child assessment orders.

 • Give advice when parents or guardians wish to make contact with children in care.